Fewer versus less: Current usage

-The comparative less is used with both countable and uncountable nouns in some informal discourse environments and in most dialects of English.
-In other informal discourse however, the use of fewer could be considered natural.
-Many supermarket checkout line signs, for instance, will read "10 items or less"; others, however, will use fewer in an attempt to conform to prescriptive grammar.
+The comparative less is used with both countable and uncountable nouns in many discourse environments and dialects of English.
+In certain discourse environments, however, the use of fewer is preferred.
+For example, many supermarket checkout line signs read "10 items or less", while others read "10 items or fewer", reflecting the influence of prescriptive grammar on standard language practices.
 Descriptive grammarians consider this to be a case of hypercorrection as explained in Pocket Fowler's Modern English Usage.
-A British supermarket chain replaced its "10 items or less" notices at checkouts with "up to 10 items" to avoid the issue.
-It has also been noted that it is less common to favour "At fewest ten items" over "At least ten items" – a potential inconsistency in the "rule", and a study of online usage seems to suggest that the distinction may, in fact, be semantic rather than grammatical.
-Likewise, it would be very unusual to hear the unidiomatic "I have seen that film at fewest ten times."
+In 2008, British supermarket chain Tesco replaced its "10 items or less" notices at checkouts with "up to 10 items" instead of "10 items or fewer" to avoid the controversy surrounding the proposed rule.